 In this paper, the ANN model is used to predict the output power of the proposed PV module.
 The structure of the ANN model consists of four input nodes in the first layer such as solar radiation, ambient temperature, module temperature, and wind speed, and one node in the output layer, which is the power generated by the PV module.
-The hidden layer used a single hidden layer.
+The model utilized a single hidden layer.
 The model optimization code is used to tune and identify the optimum values for the number of neurons in the hidden layer to get better prediction accuracy.
-The input and output data for the ANN model was collected from the experimental work and classified into 326 readings, In the ANN model, 70% of this data was used to train and 30% was used to test and validate this model.
+The input and output data for the ANN model were collected from the experimental work and classified into 326 readings.
+In the ANN model, 70% of this data was used to train and 30% was used to test and validate this model.

-Initially, the input data of summer conditions are visualized as shown in Fig. 4.
-Data visualization assists to get told the interactions of the data, these figures show the relationship of solar radiation, ambient temperature, module temperature, and wind speed data of summer conditions with corresponding output power data of the PV module.
+Initially, the input data under summer conditions are visualized, as shown in Fig. 4.
+Data visualization helps to reveal the interactions within the data, and these figures show the relationship of solar radiation, ambient temperature, module temperature, and wind speed data under summer conditions with the corresponding output power data of the PV module.